Right Column

 (2) Training: Completion of 240 hours of supervised on-the-job training, clinical internship or affiliation, which may be paid or voluntary, pertaining to physical agent modalities.

-(b) An occupational therapist may use only those physical agent modalities he or she is competent to use.
+(c) An occupational therapist may use only those physical agent modalities the occupational therapist is competent to use.

 Note: Authority Cited: Sections 2570.3 and 2570.20, Business and Professions Code.
 Reference: Sections 2570.2 and 2570.3, Business and Professions Code.